ROCm/TransferBench/docs/conceptual/transferbench-timing.rst

 - **Executor 0** (CPU) runs Transfers 0 and 1 and takes 77.492 ms (dominated by Transfer 1 at 77.359 ms).
 - **Executor 1** (GPU) runs Transfers 2 and 3 and takes 0.689 ms.
-- **Test Time** is 77.688 ms, measured by the CPU wall-clock across all executors.
+- **Test Time** is 77.688 ms, measured by the CPU wall-clock across all Executors.
 - **Overhead** is 0.197 ms, calculated as ``77.688 - MAX(77.492, 0.689)``.